-Strategic Policy SD33: Gypsies and Travellers and Travelling Showpeople

-- 1. Lawful permanent sites for Gypsies, Travellers and Travelling Showpeople will be safeguarded from alternative development, unless acceptable replacement accommodation can be provided or the site is no longer required to meet any identified need. - 2.
-The SDNPA will seek to meet the need of Gypsies, Travellers and Travelling Showpeople up to 2027 / 28, by the allocation of permanent pitches and the granting of planning permission on currently unidentified sites for approximately: - a) 13 pitches in that part of the National Park located in Brighton & Hove; - b) 8 pitches in that part of the National Park located in Lewes District; - c) 11 pitches in that part of the National Park located in East Hampshire and Winchester Districts. - 3.
-Development proposals to meet the needs of the Gyspy, Traveller and Travelling Showpeople community (as defined in Planning Policy for Traveller Sites (2015) or any subsequent policy) on unidentified sites will be permitted where they: - a) meet a need as identified by the local authority's accommodation assessment;

-This policy provides for safeguarding of sites for Gypsies, Travellers and Travelling Showpeople, It also provides figures for a broad quantum of pitches for Gypsies and Travellers and plots for Travelling Showpeople within Brighton & Hove, Lewes District and East Hampshire and Winchester Districts, which the National Park will seek to meet through the allocation of permanent pitches and by granting planning permission on currently unidentified sites.
-In addition, it sets out criteria for which development proposals for plots or pitches should be considered.
-Some of the quanta set out is provided for in the allocations chapter of the Local Plan.
-In general, provision of additional gypsy and traveller pitches does not necessarily correlate with an increase in the gypsy and traveller

-- c) do not result in sites being over-concentrated in any one location or disproportionate in size to nearby communities; - d) are capable of being provided with infrastructure such as power, water supply, foul water drainage and recycling/waste management without harm to the special qualities of the National Park; - e) provide sufficient amenity space for residents; - f) do not cause, and are not subject to, unacceptable harm to the amenities of neighbouring uses and occupiers; - g) have a safe vehicular and pedestrian access from the public highway and adequate provision for parking, turning and safe manoeuvring of vehicles within the site; and - h) restrict any permanent built structures in rural locations to essential facilities. - 4.
-Proposals for sites accommodating Travelling Showpeople should allow for a mixed use yard with areas for the storage and maintenance of equipment.
+Policy Description HRA Implications Policy Strategic Policy SD33: Gypsies and Travellers and Travelling Showpeople Description 1.
+Lawful permanent sites for Gypsies, Travellers and Travelling Showpeople will be safeguarded from alternative development, unless acceptable replacement accommodation can be provided or the site is no longer required to meet any identified need.
+2. The SDNPA will seek to meet the need of Gypsies, Travellers and Travelling Showpeople up to 2027 / 28, by the allocation of permanent pitches and the granting of planning permission on currently unidentified sites for approximately: a) 13 pitches in that part of the National Park located in Brighton & Hove; b) 8 pitches in that part of the National Park located in Lewes District; c) 11 pitches in that part of the National Park located in East Hampshire and Winchester Districts.
+3. Development proposals to meet the needs of the Gyspy, Traveller and Travelling Showpeople community (as defined in Planning Policy for Traveller Sites (2015) or any subsequent policy) on unidentified sites will be permitted where they: a) meet a need as identified by the local authority's accommodation assessment; c) do not result in sites being over-concentrated in any one location or disproportionate in size to nearby communities; d) are capable of being provided with infrastructure such as power, water supply, foul water drainage and recycling/waste management HRA Implications Likely Significant Effects This policy provides for safeguarding of sites for Gypsies, Travellers and Travelling Showpeople.
+It also provides figures for a broad quantum of pitches for Gypsies and Travellers and plots for Travelling Showpeople within Brighton & Hove, Lewes District and East Hampshire and Winchester Districts, which the National Park will seek to meet through the allocation of permanent pitches and by granting planning permission on currently unidentified sites. water supply, foul water drainage and recycling/waste management without harm to the special qualities of the National Park; e) provide sufficient amenity space for residents; f) do not cause, and are not subject to, unacceptable harm to the amenities of neighbouring uses and occupiers; g) have a safe vehicular and pedestrian access from the public highway and adequate provision for parking, turning and safe manoeuvring of vehicles within the site; and h) restrict any permanent built structures in rural locations to essential facilities.
+4. Proposals for sites accommodating Travelling Showpeople should allow for a mixed use yard with areas for the storage and maintenance of equipment.